Go to content Go to main navigation More in this section

 Chlamydia tests and diagnosis

-At ISHS, we always swab for chlamydia whenever we do a Pap test, but this is not routinely done for Pap tests outside our clinic.
+At ISHS, we always swab for chlamydia whenever we do a Pap test, but this may not be routinely done for Pap tests outside our clinic.
 Outside of our clinic, always ask for STI swabs to be done if you want them taken during a Pap test.

 Chlamydia treatment